fabstr/cl-epub/html-generation.md

 "<h1>Header</h1><p>a paragraph</p>"
 ```

-Since xml parses shouldn't mind (lack of) indentation and separation the
+Since xml parses shouldn't mind (lack of) indentation and separation, the
 elements are printed in a continious string.

 ## Child elements